jyutzler/Bridge-Systems/system.md

 #### Sign-off
 Bids available for a sign-off in partscore: Pass, 1NT, 2 of a previously bid suit.

-1♥ — 1♠;
+1♦ — 1♠;

 2♣

    * Pass
-   * 2♥ = 2-3 hearts, likely misfit
+   * 2♦ = 2-3 hearts, likely misfit
    * 2♠ = 6+ spades

 There is one exception to the rule that new suits are forcing:

-1♣ — 1♠;
+1♦ — 1♠;

 1NT

-   * 2♥ = sign-off - opener must pass or correct (bust with 5-5 or 5-4 distribution)
+   * 2♥ = sign-off - opener must pass or correct (bust with 5-4 or better distribution)

 #### Inviting Game
-Bids available for inviting game: 2NT, 3 of opener's suit, new minor, jump rebid of major:
+Bids available for inviting game: 2NT, jump in a bid suit, new minor:

-1♥ — 1♠;
+1♦ — 1♠;

-2♣ — 2NT, 3♣, 3♥ = 11–12 points, inviting game.
+2♣ — 2NT, 3♣, 3♦, 3♠ = 11–12 points, inviting game.

 In addition, a new minor suit at the responder's second bid or later is forcing for one round and thus is invitational at the 2-level and game forcing at the 3-level.